nhntran/ML-TensorFlow-LanguageProcessing/README.md

 -   Codes: NLP\_text\_prediction.py
 -   What you will learn: (i) Training a model based on a text dataset (ii) Predicted text based on the pattern of text in the dataset.

+#### 10. Text prediction using NLP - Shakespeare Dataset

+-   Codes: NLP\_text\_prediction\_Shakespeare.py
+-   What you will learn: (i) Testing the model as in session 9 above. (ii) Improving the model by using: Multiple LSTM layers, drop-out, and a dense Layer including regularizers.